LinkedIn is one of those social networks you may feel a bit unsure about.

 9. Not proofreading your posts.
 An extra comma here and a misspelled word there may not seem like a big deal, but it does make you look less professional.
 Keep posts as grammatically sound as possible.

 10. Not contributing to the conversation.
-LinkedIn is becoming more and more social and easy to access from your mobile device with its recent updates.
+LinkedIn is becoming more and more social and easy to access from your mobile device.
 Adding to the conversation is a great way to make meaningful connections, and with these updates, there’s no excuse for not contributing.

 11. Not being selective about the connections you accept.
 The people you choose to connect with are a representation of who you are.
 Don’t accept just anyone.
 Make sure you know who they are and their credentials.